Sociology BA (Hons)

 Upon successful completion of our course, you can be equipped with a range of skills and competencies that make you attractive to potential employers.

 We’re committed to preparing you for your future career and aim to give you a competitive edge in the graduate job market.
-The university's dedicated employability support, the Talent Team, provides a wide range of support services to help you plan and prepare for your career4.
+The university's dedicated employability support team, the Talent Team, provide a wide range of support services to help you plan and prepare for your career4.

 Where our graduates work

-Past graduates are now employed in the private sector in industries ranging from banking and finance to media, and across the public sector in education, the civil service, police forces, local authorities, charities and Non-Governmental Organisations (NGOs).
+Past graduates are now employed in a range of private and public sector industries ranging from banking and finance, media, education, the civil service, police forces, local authorities, charities and Non-Governmental Organisations (NGOs).

 Further study